-Our taxonomy can serve as the first step to show how common AI requirements and capabilities map onto high-level privacy risks during the product development process.
-Future work can take an iterative approach, grounded on practitioners' actual design needs, to model the translation function between AI product ideas and potential risks to consider.
-Indeed, envisioning with AI - i.e., treating AI as a product design material [58, 145-147] - is an open and active area of research.
-Aligning with this line of research, future work can add to our taxonomy by systematizing AI capabilities and requirements, and the privacy risks they create and exacerbate, at a level of granularity that is useful for practitioners to ideate, communicate, and collaborate with product teams and stakeholders [146, 147].
+To present the AI privacy taxonomy in forms useful to the HCI and AI communities, future work can take an iterative approach, grounded on practitioners' and academics' actual design and research needs, to model the translation function between AI technology ideas and potential risks to consider.
+Indeed, envisioning with AI - i.e., treating AI as a design material [64, 158-160] - is an open and active area of research.
+Aligning with this line of research, future work can add to our taxonomy by systematizing AI capabilities and requirements, and the privacy risks they create and exacerbate, at a level of granularity that is useful for practitioners and researchers to ideate, communicate, and collaborate with product teams and stakeholders [159, 160].